SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Method

-To incorporate audio, we introduce an efficient module that captures semantic acoustic cues and aligns them with the vision-language framework.
+To incorporate audio, we introduce an efficient module that extracts semantic acoustic cues and injects them as complementary context into the vision-language framework.
 Raw audio is extracted and resampled to a standardized 16kHz rate, then encoded using the pretrained BEATs~\cite{chen2022BEATs} model, which is known for its strong semantic understanding of audio signals.
 To reduce redundancy and maintain computational efficiency, the audio features are temporally pooled into a compact representation and projected to match the visual feature dimension.
 This design facilitates seamless cross-modal integration, allowing the model to leverage auditory cues (such as speech or environmental sounds) for improved temporal grounding.

 Notably, we do not explicitly insert timestamp tokens into the audio features.
-This is because audio inherently carries dense and continuous temporal structures, which the BEATs encoder captures effectively through its frame-wise encoding and built-in positional embeddings.
+Instead, audio is incorporated as complementary contextual information rather than an explicitly time-aligned stream.
+BEATs provides temporally ordered acoustic representations through frame-wise encoding and positional embeddings, which are sufficient for our design without requiring explicit fine-grained audio–visual alignment.
 We further explore and compare different audio integration strategies in the Ablation Study in $\S$~\ref{sec:ablation}.